-Grandma’s Minestrone Soup recipe is my Italian grandma’s recipe.
-My Mum gave it to me years ago when I left home so I would eat, and it became my go-to during chemo.
-As kids we used to call it Jungle Soup because of all the veggies in it, and we loved it.
-Grandma always used fresh borlotti beans from her garden, but canned are fine.
-I like to use less water for a really thick soup, more like a stew but you can add stock or water to taste.
+Grandma’s Minestrone Soup has lots of veggies in it, including the cancer fighting cruciferous cabbage.
+Use either fresh borlotti beans, or canned.
+For a thick soup like a stew, use little water.
+Add stock... or water to taste.
 In Italy, this type of soup is often eaten at room temperature in the summertime.
-You can top it with fresh basil then leave it to cool down before it is eaten.
-If you are using soup that’s been stored in the refrigerator, bring it to room temperature before serving it.
+Top it with fresh basil then leave it to cool down before it is eaten.
+If using soup that’s been stored in the refrigerator, bring it to room temperature before serving it.
 Click here for the video!

 Beans: It’s OK to use cannellini, pinto or navy beans instead of kidney beans.
-Whatever you use, always drain and rinse canned beans before using, even for soups.
-If you use home cooked beans like our Basic White Beans you don’t need to drain or rinse them.
+Always drain and rinse canned beans before using, even for soups.
+If using home cooked beans like the Basic White Beans no need to drain or rinse them.
 The broth is low sodium and adds to the flavor.
-If you use fresh beans, add them with the cabbage in step 3.
+If using fresh beans, add them with the cabbage in step 3.

-If you have the rind of a piece of Parmesan cheese handy, throw it into the soup at step 5 for extra flavor.
+If the rind of a piece of Parmesan cheese is handy, throw it into the soup at step 5 for extra flavor.

 In the winter, fresh basil can be hard to find or expensive.
 Substitute 1 tablespoon of jar pesto.

-If you are having oral problems such as cankers or post radiation dryness, leave out the pasta and puree this delicious soup for easier swallowing.
-Just whizz a couple of cupfuls in a blender with a little extra stock or some water.
+If having oral problems such as cankers or post radiation dryness, leave out the pasta and puree this delicious soup for easier swallowing.
+Just whizz a couple of cupful in a blender with a little extra stock or some water.
 Let the soup cool somewhat before eating.